 What kind of complaint are you addressing?
-A Academic Non-Academic
+Academic Non-Academic

 Please check one: Student Parent Visitor Prospective Student

-Name Student Numbe er

-(if applicable)
+Name(if applicable) Student Number r

 Address

-City StateZIP
+City S tateZIP

 Cell () E-m nail

-Please check which type of complaint:
+Please check which type e of complaint:

-department chair, campu s director, and/or the appropriate de an. evance Form should be filed with his or her instructor,
+Grievance form (Inform department chair, campu al Complaint) on an in as director, and/or the nformal basis. appropriate de The Student Grie can. lent complaint should be resolved by filing a Student evance Form should be filed with his or her instructor,

 Informal Findings

-Student Signature Da te
+Student Signature Dat e

-Official Signature Da ate
+Official Signature Da te

-Where this process do procedure. es not result in a r esolution of t the grievance, t the student may proceed to the Formal Grievance
+Where this process doo procedure. es not result in a res solution of th e grievance, the student may proceed to the Formal Grievance

-The student must file a s Student Grievance Fo orm (Formal C omplaint) in the udent cannot resolve his or her complaint informally. office of the appropriate dean.
+dent cannot resolve his or her complaint informally. office of the appropriate dean.

-that this office do to a
+What are you requesting that this office do to a assist you?

-Student Signature Da te
+e

-Official Signature Da ate
+Official Signature te

-Return the completed and signed form to the campus director or dean on your campus.
+keturn the completed an a signea form to the co ımpus director or aean on your c ampus.
+Revised August 2015